Thank you for visiting our website.

 Operating time Longer Shorter

-Which biomaterials should be used?
+What biomaterials should be used?

-For sinus lifts, as in implantology, several types of bone grafts can be used depending on clinical indications and the practitioner’s needs.
+For sinus lifts, as in implantology, several types of bone grafts can be used depending on the clinical indications and the practitioner’s needs.

-Success rate and prognosis
+Success rates and prognosis

 Boyne PJ, James RA.
 Grafting of the maxillary sinus floor with autogenous marrow and bone.
 J Oral Surg.
 1980;38(8):613–616.